gomanu6/roundstamp/README.md

 - [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/)

+### Features to add
+- logging
+- send logs by emails

 ### Stamp and Overwrite
 - start with a zip file
     - does not support formats other than .zip
 - unzip in a folder
+    - data/unstamped
-- modify and overwrite
+- Path().rglob()
+    - create a filtered dict of files
     - change destination-filename
 - create pixmaps
+- convert back to pdf
-- stamp pixmaps
+- stamp pdf
 - re-create pixmaps
-- convert pixmaps into pdf
+- convert pixmaps into single pdf
 - zip into new archive
 - delete old archive and folder

-### Commants and Utilities used
+### Bash Commants and Utilities used
 - stat -c %U
 - stat -c %G
 - mkdir